Here are some frequently asked questions:

 - Where do you get your protein from, if not from animal sources?
 Most plant foods contain protein.
 It would actually be very difficult to suffer from protein deficiency on the average vegetarian or vegan diet.
 Combining all amino acids at each meal is not necessary, as a variety of plant foods over the course of a week will supply all that is required, particularly if you are utilising all four food groups, i.e. grains and legumes, as well as fruits and vegetables.
 If you would like an information leaflet sent to you about protein, email us at the address below.

 - Where do vegetarians and vegans get Vitamin B12 from?
-Vitamin B12 is a great discussion topic, however it is available in fortified foods such as fortified soya or rice milks, as well as marmite.
+Vitamin B12 is available in fortified foods such as fortified soya or rice milks, as well as marmite as well as in eggs and dairy.
 To find out about vitamin B12, go to our B12 information page or if you would like an information leaflet about B12 sent to you, email us.

 - Where do vegetarians and vegans get iron from?

 Iron is readily available from most plant foods in sufficient quantities to supply us with all that we require.
-In spite of previous opinion that we need iron from animal sources, modern evidence refutes this.
-Vegetarians and vegans can live long, energetic lives with iron only from plant sources (dark green leafy vegetables and dried apricots to mention but two diverse sources) and without iron supplementation.
+Despite what’s said in common advertising in red meat commercials, animal sources are not necessary.
+While haem iron (from animal sources) is more readily absorbed than non-haem iron (from plant-based sources, eg dark green leafy vegetables and dried apricots), it is easily possible to get all your iron needs met without animal products or iron supplementation.
 Remember too, that vitamin C helps with the absorption of iron.
 To find out more about iron, go to our Iron information page or if you would like an information leaflet about Iron sent to you, email us.

 - Help!
 My teenager has stopped eating meat!
-Congratulations on having raised a teenager who has sensitivity, intelligence and the backbone to make a stand on what they see as right.
-Now all they need is your support, and interaction with other vegetarians and vegans.
-Encourage them to join the New Zealand Vegetarian Society for up to date nutritional information, and access to youth activities and groups.
-They can also connect online with other teen veg*ns on this vegetarian teen website.
+Congratulations on having raised a teenager who has sensitivity, intelligence and the backbone to make a stand for what they believe.
+Now all they need is your support and interaction with other vegetarians and vegans.
+Encourage them to join the NZ Vegetarian Society for up to date nutritional information, and access to youth activities and groups.
 If you would like an information leaflet about vegetarian teens, email us.